The University is accredited by the Higher Learning Commission.

 The University offers an online bachelor of applied science (B.A.S.) in technology.
 This program is designed specifically for individuals who hold an associated of applied science (A.A.S.) and are now ready to further their education and careers.

 The program includes a core of major courses that provide the solid foundation needed for professional management-oriented leadership positions.
-In addition, each student works with an advisor to complete a specialization customized to meet personal and career goals.
+In addition, each student works with an advisor to complete a concentration customized to meet personal and career goals.

 Students benefit from classes developed and taught by ISU faculty who have a diversity of specialties.
-All courses are offered online.
-On-campus visits are not required.

 Special Note: Technology is an online program designed for individuals who have completed an A.A.S. and meet other eligibility requirements.
 For further information, visit online learning.